cameronmathis/cameronmathis/README.md

 ## Hi, my name is Cameron Mathis

-- I am a full-time Software Engineer with NCR Corporation.
+- I am a full-time Software Engineer with [NCR Corporation].
 - I am always working on side projects to test and grow my knowledge.
 - My resume can be viewed at [this link](https://cameronmathis.github.io/Resume/) or downloaded from [this repository](https://github.com/cameronmathis/Resume).
 - You can reach me at my email: cmmathis98@gmail.com